Graylog2/documentation/pages/collector_sidecar.rst

 Installation
 ============

+Currently we provide pre-compiled packages on the Github releases page of the project.
+Once the Sidecar project is settled and matured we will add the packages to the DEB and YUM online repositories.
-`Download a package <https://github.com/Graylog2/collector-sidecar/releases>`_ and install it on the target system.
+To get the Sidecar working `Download a package <https://github.com/Graylog2/collector-sidecar/releases>`_ and install it on the target system.

 Beats backend
 -------------